Alessine/zurich_air_quality/README.md

 The project follows a structured data pipeline:

+### Data Extraction

-1. **Data Extraction**: Extracts raw data from the City's Open Data Catalog.
+Extracts raw data from the City's Open Data Catalog.

+### Data Ingestion

-2. **Data Ingestion**: Uses Kestra in Dockerized containers to process and upload data to Google Cloud Storage.
+Uses Kestra in Dockerized containers to process and upload data to Google Cloud Storage.

+### Orchestration

-3. **Orchestration**: Kestra schedules and triggers workflows to process data and load it into BigQuery tables.
+Kestra schedules and triggers workflows to process data and load it into BigQuery tables.

+### Data Transformation

-4. **Data Transformation**: Dataform is used to apply transformations and define the data model in BigQuery.
+Dataform is used to apply transformations and define the data model in BigQuery.

+### Data Storage & Querying

-5. **Data Storage & Querying**: Processed data is stored in BigQuery for analytical queries.
+Processed data is stored in BigQuery for analytical queries.

+### Visualization & Reporting

-6. **Visualization & Reporting**: Looker Studio connects to BigQuery via Google Connected Sheets to generate low-cost reports and dashboards.
+Looker Studio connects to BigQuery via Google Connected Sheets to generate low-cost reports and dashboards.

 ## Setup and Deployment